graphiti-api/graphiti-api.github.io/guides/why.md

 REST doesn't have a query
-specification or built-in schema, but it does have this Resource concept. **Instead of thinking of a bag fields and types, what if we thought in Resources**?:
+specification or built-in schema, but it does have this Resource concept. **Instead of thinking of a bag of fields and types, what if we thought in Resources**?:

 Resources have **Attributes**.
 An `Employee` has a `first_name` which is a `string`, an `age` which is an `integer`, and so forth.